wardflame/CS_Shopping_Demo/README.md

 ## 10/10 ##
 - [x] items are now limited and have a stack system
 - [x] if 0 stack it cannot be bought again (potentially remove from list) sold items need to be re-added to shop stack

+### Additional Information ###
+Application incorporates save simple save system, located in Saves\save.json.
+There are predetermined client templates in there.
+You can use them to test functionality, or you can create your own.
+Choice is yours.